Skip to main content

 Full Moon Festival (Fiesta de la Luna Llena)

-Late July, around the full moon
+Late July, around the full moon — Friday 31 July in 2026

 The whole town dresses in white and the beach fills with candles, torches, fire shows and music under the July full moon.
 Family-friendly and unmistakably Sabinillas — one of the loveliest nights of the summer.